-Protecting children on the move in West Africa
+Protecting Children on the Move in West Africa

-Protecting migrant children where they are
+Protecting children in migration where they are

-Advocating for a protection network
+Advocacy for a protection network

 On a larger scale, we are working to promote the integration of child protection into migration policy and national and regional legislation.
 Our specialists train protection professionals to provide technical assistance in this area to the authorities.
 We create a network between community and institutional actors for better coordination of child protection mechanisms.

 The PROTEJEM project "Improving the protection of migrant children and young people on the main migration routes in West Africa" is financed by the European Union through the Emergency Trust Fund for Africa and implemented in Côte d'Ivoire, Gambia, Senegal and Guinea from 2020 to 2023.
 We target nearly 30,000 children and young people who move both within national borders and internationally, with their families or alone, along the main migration routes in West Africa..